White Liar

 Lambert donated the original, handwritten copy of "White Liar" to the Country Music Hall of Fame and Museum for public display behind a glass case.

 Content

 "White Liar" is a moderate up-tempo song in the key of F major with a flattened 7th backed primarily by steel guitar.
-The female narrator in the song describes confronting her man for cheating, whom she refers to as being a "white liar" for deceiving her, in reference to the term white lie.
+The female narrator in the song describes confronting her man for cheating, whom she refers to as being a "white liar" for deceiving her.

 Critical reception

 "White Liar" has received positive reviews from critics.
 Dan Milliken of Country Universe gave the song a B rating, stating that although "the melody and production are reminiscent of Little Big Town’s best rustic country-rock, and there’s a much more commanding hook here than “Dead Flowers” had, the effort is compromised by throwaway lines.
 The shortage of lyrical meat gives the song an “undeveloped storyboard” kind of feel, but the overall energy of the execution goes a long way toward making up for it."
 Bobby Peacock of Roughstock gave a generally favorable review as well, noting that the song "shows a sense of growth — a sense to become even more lyrically-oriented than on even her critically acclaimed first two albums" but adding that he considered the bridge undeveloped.

 "White Liar" received three nominations (for Single of the Year, Song of the Year, and Video of the Year) at the 2010 Academy of Country Music Awards; of these, Lambert took home the award for Video of the Year.
 The song was also ranked number 11 on Engine 145's Best Country Songs of 2009 and number 35 on Roughstock's Top 40 Best Singles of 2009.